ndb_mgm supports a number of management

 The following table describes the default setting (for all data nodes) of the cluster log category threshold.
 If an event has a priority with a value lower than or equal to the priority threshold, it is reported in the cluster log.

-Note that events are reported per data node, and that the threshold can be set to different values on different nodes.
+Events are reported per data node, and that the threshold can be set to different values on different nodes.

 |Category||Default threshold (All data nodes)|